sosy-lab/benchexec/doc/tool-integration.md

 and `table-generator` will extract the respective values from the output of your tool using this function.

+If a tool-info module encounters a request that it cannot handle (e.g., because a tool does not support runs without property files, but no property file was given), the tool-info module should raise `benchexec.tools.template.UnsupportedFeatureException` with an appropriate message for the user.

 #### Specifying a Tool for BenchExec
 The name of the tool-info module needs to be given to `benchexec` as the value of the attribute `tool` of the tag `<benchmark>` of a benchmark-definition file